Wilbur Zelinsky

-Wilbur Zelinsky (21 December 1921 – 4 May 2013) was an American cultural geographer.
+Wilbur Zelinsky (December 21, 1921 – May 4, 2013) was an American cultural geographer.
 He was most recently a professor emeritus at Pennsylvania State University.
 He also created the Zelinsky Model of Demographic Transition.

 Background and education

-An Illinoisan by birth, but a "northeasterner by choice and conviction", Zelinsky received his Bachelor's Degree and his Master's Degree from the University of Madison, Wisconsin.
-He earned a PhD at University of California, Berkeley, where he was a student of Carl Sauer.
+Zelinsky was born in Chicago to Russian immigrants Louis Zelinsky and Esther Mastoon Zelinsky.
+Zelinsky attended and graduated from Edwin G. Foreman High School.
+Zelinsky received his Bachelor's Degree from the University of California, Berkeley (UC Berkeley) in 1944 and his Master's degree from the University of Madison, Wisconsin.
+He and returned to UC Berkeley for his PhD in 1953 where he was a student of Carl Sauer.

 Scholarship

 Zelinsky made numerous geographical studies of American popular culture, ranging from the diffusion of classical place-names to spatial patterns of personal given names and the spatial patterning of religious denominations.
 One of his most ambitious and imaginative projects was a provocative assessment of the impact of increasingly powerful personal preference on the spatial character of American society.

 During the 1960s, along with Gordon DeJong, Warren Robinson, and Paul Baker, Zelinsky helped launch a population research center and coordinate an interdisciplinary graduate instructional program in population studies at Penn State and thus helped lay the foundation for what would become the dual-title Graduate Program in Demography.
 During 1972–1973 he served as the first Director of the Population Issues Research Center (what would become the Population Research Institute at Penn State).

 In 1973, Zelinsky published The Cultural Geography of the United States.
 In addition to his research in popular culture, he made substantial contributions in the fields of "population" and "folk geography".